Bilaterian/Love2D-Game-of-Life/README.md

  My recreation of Conway's Game of Life made in Love 2D

  Features I want to add:
- - Save to JPG
+ - Save to JPG -> saved to png instead
- - painting the canvas
+ - painting the canvas -> done
- - switching cell states on canvas
+ - switching cell states on canvas -> done
     --pick between turning on cells and turning off cells
- - switch between painting and switching cells
+ - switch between painting and switching cells -> done
  - select colors from a palette
+ - possible improvements: change brush size?